-With the start of school underway for most children, the concept of building a growth mindset is the perfect theme for September’s FREE Make Social and Emotional Learning Stick Calendar.
+With the start of school underway for most children, the concept of building a growth mindset is the perfect theme for September’s Make Social and Emotional Learning Stick Calendar.

 Simple daily activities such as making a family idea jar, modeling trying something new, and telling your child how you learned from a past mistake can support your child’s ability to embrace new challenges and keep on learning.

 Purchase the full 12-month theme-based calendar here for only $11.99.
 It is packed with 365 ideas, tools and activities to be mindful and hold intention with your daily interactions with your child to help them listen, cope, care about others and engage socially so that they can develop critical social and emotional skills for friendship, school and life.
 Be sure to get your child involved, as they probably have some great ideas too.
 This can be a win-win because you will feel the benefits too.